REGISTRATION AND ENROLLMENT

 Registration and Enrollment

 Students are assigned specific appointment times in which to register.
 All registration activity is conducted by personal computer through the World Wide Web.
-The MyUH Portal website at: myuhportal.hawaii.edu provides the UH community with secure, personalized access to enrollment services such as registration.
-Each student’s registration time will be available through the MyUH Portal approximately two weeks before registration.
+The MyUH Services website at myuh.hawaii.edu provides the UH community with secure, personalized access to enrollment services such as registration.
+Each student’s registration time will be available through MyUH Services approximately two weeks before registration.

 Unclassified students and auditors register after classified students.

 Undergraduate students who request enrollment in 20 or more credit hours of work in any semester must obtain special approval from their college student academic services office and process their changes during the Change of Registration period after instruction begins.
-Students may not register for courses in Outreach College, for credit or audit, in excess of the maximum registration allowed by the college or school in which they are enrolled unless given permission for an overload by the college or school.
+Students may not register for courses in Outreach College, for credit or audit, in excess of the maximum registration allowed by the college/school in which they are enrolled unless given permission for an overload by the college/school.

 For academic purposes, students may be classified as either part-time or full-time students.
 A full-time undergraduate carries a minimum of 12 credit hours.
 Undergraduate students carrying fewer than 12 credits are classified as part-time.
 Audited courses are not counted in determining the enrollment status of a student.